BillCruise/CodingInterview/README.md

 4. What happens when two objects inserted into a `HashMap` have the same key?
 5. Are `ArrayList` operations thread safe?
 6. What are some of common issues with multi-threaded applications?
 How do you mitigate these issues?
+7. When should you implement `equals` and `hashCode` methods in a Java class?

 ### Object-oriented Programming